Feature Matrix

 Q: What's the main difference between Scribe and Tango?

-Q: Can Scribe or Tango convert existing training videos?
+Q: Can either Scribe or Tango convert existing training videos into documentation?

-A: No. Both Scribe and Tango only work with new screen captures made through their browser extensions.
-They cannot process existing videos, training recordings, or any video content from external sources.
-If you have a library of training videos that need to be converted into documentation, you'll need a tool like Docsie that uses multimodal AI to process any video format.
+A: No. Neither tool accepts video input of any kind.
+Both only work with live screen captures you create through their browser extensions—they cannot process existing Loom videos, training recordings, or any pre-recorded footage.
+If you have 200 hours of training videos to convert, you'd need a platform like Docsie that uses multimodal AI to transform existing video content into structured documentation.

 Q: Which tool is better for enterprise teams?